blairw/infs1609quickrefresher/README.md

 }

 public class Cat extends Animal {
-    // abstracting the idea of a Dog against the idea of an Animal
+    // abstracting the idea of a Cat against the idea of an Animal

     private int meowLevel;